Live Shipping Estimates - Available Right Now

 Do I need permits for transporting overweight equipment in West Virginia?

 In West Virginia, permits are required for transporting loads over 80,000 lbs, 13'6" in height, 8'6" in width, or 53' in length.
-This applies to non-divisible loads and may require specialized transport such as RGNs or lowboys.
+This applies to non-divisible loads and may require specialized transport like RGNs or lowboys.

 Container Types and Condition